waku-org/specs/standards/core/mix.md

 ### Discovery

-Mix protocol provides better anonymity when an originator node has a sufficiently large pool of mix nodes to do path selection.
+Mix protocol provides better anonymity when a sender node has a sufficiently large pool of mix nodes to do path selection.
 This moves the problem into discovery domain and requires the following from discovery mechanisms:
 1. It is important for nodes to be able to discover as many nodes as possible quickly.
 This becomes especially important for edge nodes that come online just to publish/query messages for a short period of time.
 2. It is important to have the most recent online status of the nodes so that mix paths that are selected are not broken which lead to reliability issues.